Lower Blepharoplasty in Brazil: the rejuvenation of the gaze begins with the lower eyelids

 Who is a candidate for lower blepharoplasty

-When lower blepharoplasty is not indicated
+When lower blepharoplasty is not recommended

 There are situations where I recommend caution or temporarily contraindicate surgery: